x4dm/Hue-Tap-Dial-ZHA-Multi-Light-Edition/Readme.txt

 - Verify light supports color: Check light attributes in Developer Tools → States
 - Test helper manually: Try changing `input_select.hue_dial_mode` and see if dial behavior changes

-### Issue: Wrong direction (clockwise dims instead of brightens)

-**This should not happen with this blueprint**.
-If you experience this:
-- Re-import the latest version from GitHub
-- Check that you're using the correct blueprint (not an older version)
-- Enable automation traces to verify step_mode values

 ### Issue: Colors don't match between lights

 **Explanation**: Different LED manufacturers interpret hue values slightly differently.
 A hue of 120° might appear lime green on one strip and forest green on another.

 **Solution**: This is normal behavior.
 Adjust each light individually to your preferred color.

-### Issue: Lights don't blink when selecting them
+### Issue: Lights don't blink when selecting them or blink too many times

 **Possible causes**:
 1. **Light doesn't support on/off commands quickly**: Some Zigbee lights have minimum on-times